TehSeph/ToS-Addons/README.md

 Usually this is something like `C:\Program Files\Steam\SteamApps\common\TreeOfSavior\`

-Before extracting, make sure every ipf file in the `data` folder of the zip has a `☕` in front (example: `☕coloreditemnames.ipf`)
+Before extracting, make sure the name of every ipf file in the `data` folder of the zip starts with `☕` (`☕coloreditemnames.ipf`)
-If any of them don't: After extracting, rename it so it does.
+If any of them don't: After extracting, rename them so they do.
 This is important.
 See the [FAQ](https://github.com/TehSeph/tos-addons#why-is-there-a--symbol-in-front-of-your-addons) below if you don't know why.

 ---